Gomillion obit

 Ronnie J. Gomillion, age 62 of Chipley, passed from this life on September 5, 2017.

 Ronnie was born on August 20, 1955 to Jerald and Mattie (Byrd) Gomillion.
 He was a lifelong resident of the panhandle and worked in the Construction industry.
-He served in the Army National Guard.
+He served his country in the United States Army.
+While serving in the U.S. Army during the Vietnam War, Ronnie rose to the rank of Sergeant First Class while attached to the special forces, serving in various combat missions.
+Following his tour of duty he continued serving in the Army Reserves and later in the Army National Guard.

 He was preceded in death by his parents.